withastro/docs/src/pages/en/tutorial/4-markdown/index.md

 || Keeping the page title in frontmatter YAML will give you more options to use the title in other ways and on other pages.
 It will also allow you to style the title independently.
 If the title only is written in Markdown, it is only available to the layout as `<slot />` content, which is less flexible. ||

-With an Astro layout component, we can choose which content is written in Markdown and injected into our new layout's default slot, and which content is written in YAML frontmatter and sent to our Astro layout component!
+With an Astro layout component, you can choose which content is written in Markdown and injected into your new layout's default slot, and which content is written in YAML frontmatter and sent to your Astro layout component!
 Remember to visually inspect your page preview, to avoid duplicated elements.

 ### Try it yourself - refactoring to create a common layout

 Identify items common to every blog post, and use `MarkdownPostLayout.astro` to render them, instead of writing them in your Markdown in `post-1.md` and in every future blog post.

-Here's an example of refactoring our code to include the `pubDate` in the layout component instead of writing it in the body of our Markdown:
+Here's an example of refactoring your code to include the `pubDate` in the layout component instead of writing it in the body of your Markdown:

 ```diff
 // src/pages/posts/post-1.md